Numerical evaluation of orientation averages and its application to molecular physics: Comparison of quadrature methods

-An alternative approach to deriving sampling points and weights from rigorous mathematical conditions is to obtain spherical Gauss quadratures through numerical optimization \cite{Ahrens2009,Sloan2009,Ahrens2012,Graf2013,Dai2020,Voloshchenko2020,Dai2022,Popov2023}.
-This strategy is particularly useful for constructing quadratures of high degree, for which analytical derivations become increasingly difficult.
-Methods obtained by the numerical approach maintain the properties of Gauss quadratures, such as degree and symmetries, down to finite numerical precision.
-They are expected to offer better performance and potentially achieve slightly higher efficiency compared to their mathematically exact counterparts \cite{Stevensson2006,Dai2022,Shimizu2023}.
-The latter is confirmed by Fig.~\ref{averaging:appendix:efficiency_chart} for the methods from Ref.~\onlinecite{Graf2013}, providing \unitsphere{2} quadratures with $\acc\leq44$ and \SO{3} quadratures for $\acc\leq14$ that are openly accessible.
-These methods have efficiency $\eff>1$ for some values of $\acc\gtrsim10$.
-Notably, the numerically obtained quadratures from Ref.~\onlinecite{Graf2013} are up to date the only known \SO{3} Gauss quadratures.
+Alternatively, spherical Gauss quadratures can be obtained by numerical optimization of the sampling points and weights \cite{Ahrens2009,Sloan2009,Ahrens2012,Graf2013,Dai2020,Voloshchenko2020,Dai2022,Popov2023}.
+This strategy is particularly useful for constructing quadratures of high degree where analytical derivations become increasingly difficult.
+These numerically optimized methods retain the properties of Gauss quadratures, such as degree and symmetries, within finite numerical precision.
+They are expected to offer better performance and potentially achieve slightly higher efficiency compared to their exact counterparts \cite{Stevensson2006,Dai2022,Shimizu2023}.
+This is confirmed by Fig.~\ref{averaging:appendix:efficiency_chart} for the \unitsphere{2} and \SO{3} methods from Ref.~\onlinecite{Graf2013}, showing efficiency $\eff>1$ for some values of $\acc\gtrsim10$.
+Notably, the quadratures from Ref.~\onlinecite{Graf2013} are the only known \SO{3} Gauss quadratures.
+They are available for $\acc\leq14$.

-All known spherical Gauss quadratures are conjectured to be optimal and have efficiency $\eff\approx1$, in the case of the Lebedev-Laikov method with asymptotic efficiency of $\eff=1$ (for $\acc\rightarrow\infty$) \cite{Hesse2014,Beentjes2015}.
-Rank profiles of Gauss quadratures have the typical characteristics of a method with high degree: sampling moments display a pronounced peak for $l=\acc+1$ and remain comparatively large for higher $l$.
-This indicates that these methods acquire a large quadrature error, as soon as the maximum rank of the integrand exceeds the degree of the method.
+All known spherical Gauss quadratures are conjectured to be optimal and have asymptotic efficiency $\eff=1$ (for $\acc\rightarrow\infty$) \cite{Hesse2014,Beentjes2015}.
+Rank profiles of Gauss quadratures have the typical characteristics of a method with high degree: sampling moments peak sharply at $l=\acc+1$ and stay comparatively large for higher $l$.
+Consequently, these methods acquire a large quadrature error, as soon as the maximum rank of the integrand exceeds the method's degree.